JPS-GER/JPS-ComfyUI-Workflows/README.md

 * Generate images with 100% Base model and/or Base + Refiner (selectable percentage for base and refiner, default: 80%).
 * Generate upscaled versions (2x).
 * On/Off switches for enabling/disabling generated images and/or upscaled versions.
-* Various options how to use "positive_g" and "positive_l".
-Among other options, separate use and automatic copying of the text prompt are possible if, for example, only one input field has been filled in.
+* Various options how to use "positive_g" and "positive_l" prompts.
+Among other options, separate use and automatic copying of the text prompt are possible if, for example, only one input has been filled in.
 * Easy selection of resolutions recommended for SDXL (aspect ratio between square and up to 21:9 / 9:21).
 * Switch between your own resolution and the resolution of the input image.
 * Automatically adjust input images to the nearest recommended SDXL resolution.